Keith-Cancel/rust_style_main/README.md

 shows how to get back to that.
 You still provide your own `_start`, do the tiny amount of setup needed, and then call the rustc generated `main` wrapper.

-Essentially, this example shows the pieces needed let rusts route execution back through rustc's generated `main` wrapper, so the user-facing `main` can still look like an an ordinary rust `main()`.
+Essentially, this example shows the pieces needed to route execution back through rustc's generated `main` wrapper.
+So then the user-facing `main` can still look like an ordinary rust `main()`.

 So from your perspective you still get to write something like: